jabraham17/LambdaCalculus/README.md

 ```

 This is the official grammar.
 However, curly braces (`{ }`) and square brackets (`[ ]`) are generally ommitted.
-These are added by the preprocessor to solve disambiguation rules
+These are added by the preprocessor to solve disambiguation rules.

+Comments are delimited by a hash (`#`), anything after them on the line is ignored.

 ### perl one-liner